Sophie Clarke

 - R v T, T and T: Defending three members of the same family charged with offences relating to the incitement of racial hatred through the production of a recording of sounds and performance of songs, as well as the dissemination of alleged terrorist publications.

-- R v P, T and Others: Suspended sentences for two clients involved in disorder between rival football supporters at a pub in Putney.
+- R v P, T and Others: Achieving suspended sentences for two clients involved in disorder between rival football supporters at a pub in Putney.

 Other notable cases